AvitalShmueli/InAppFeedbackSDK/README.md

 manager.setUserId("user_1234");
 ```

+## Contributing

+Contributions are welcome!
+Please feel free to submit a pull request or open an issue for any suggestions or improvements.

-# License
+## License

+   Copyright 2025 Avital Shmueli

    Licensed under the Apache License, Version 2.0 (the "License");
    you may not use this file except in compliance with the License.
    You may obtain a copy of the License at

        http://www.apache.org/licenses/LICENSE-2.0

+   Unless required by applicable law or agreed to in writing, software
+   distributed under the License is distributed on an "AS IS" BASIS,
+   WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
+   See the License for the specific language governing permissions and
+   limitations under the License.